-(Australian Government, Response to the national Preventative Health Taskforce, 2010,12 pages 71 to 73)
+(Australian Government, Response to the national Preventative Health Taskforce, 201012, pages 71 to 73)

-3. Borland R, Partos TR, Yong HH, Surname KM and Hyland A. How much unsuccessful quitting activity is going on among adult smokers?
+3. Borland R, Partos TR, Yong HH, Surname KM, and Hyland A. How much unsuccessful quitting activity is going on among adult smokers?
 Data from the International Tobacco Control 4-Country cohort survey.
 Addiction, 2011; 107(3):673–82.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/21992709

-9. Raw M. Framework Convention on Tobacco Control (FCTC) Article 14 guidelines: a new era for tobacco dependence treatment.
-Addiction 2011; 106(12):2055–7.
+9. Raw M. Framework Convention on Tobacco Control (FCTC) article 14 guidelines: A new era for tobacco dependence treatment.
+Addiction, 2011; 106(12):2055–7.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/21827557

 12. Commonwealth of Australia.
-Taking Preventative action: a response to 'Australia: the Healthiest Country by 2020.
-The report of the national Preventative Health Taskforce 2010.
-Available from: www.health.gov.au/internet/preventativehealth/publishing.nsf/Content/6B7B17659424FBE5CA25772000095458/$File/tpa.pdf
+Taking preventative action.
+A response to 'Australia: the Healthiest Country by 2020.
+The report of the National Preventative Health Taskforce', 2010.
+Available from: http://www.preventativehealth.org.au/internet/preventativehealth/publishing.nsf/Content/6B7B17659424FBE5CA25772000095458/$File/tpa.pdf

 13. Council of Australian Governments.
 National Partnership Agreement on Preventive Health, 2009.
 Available from: http://health.gov.au/internet/anpha/publishing.nsf/Content/npaph